nameissanju/-Network-Scanner/README.md

 # 🌐 Network Scanner
-  A Python-based network discovery and service enumeration framework for cybersecurity professionals, penetration testers, and network administrators.
+  A Python-based network discovery and service enumeration framework for cybersecurity professionals, penetration testers, and network administrators..

   # 📌 Overview